-- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current or future product candidates: - the number and scope of clinical trials required for regulatory approval of our current or future product candidates; - the costs, timing, and outcome of regulatory review of our current or future product candidates; - the cost associated with building our manufacturing capabilities, as well as costs associated with the manufacturing of clinical and commercial supplies of our current or future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the expenses required to attract, hire, and retain skilled personnel; - the costs of operating as a public company;

-- our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party and government payors; - potential interruptions or delays resulting from factors related to the ongoing COVID-19 pandemic; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products, and technologies.
+- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current or future product candidates: - the number and scope of clinical trials required for regulatory approval of our current or future product candidates; - the costs, timing, and outcome of regulatory review of our current or future product candidates; - the cost associated with building our manufacturing capabilities, as well as costs associated with the manufacturing of clinical and commercial supplies of our current or future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the expenses required to attract, hire, and retain skilled personnel; - the costs of operating as a public company; - our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party, including government, payors; - potential interruptions or delays resulting from global geo-political, economic, and other factors beyond our control; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products, and technologies.

-Our ability to raise additional funds will depend on financial, economic, political, and market conditions and other factors over which we may have no or limited control.
-Market volatility resulting from the ongoing COVID-19 pandemic or other factors, such as the recent escalation in conflict between Russia and Ukraine, could also adversely impact our ability to access capital as and when needed.
+Our ability to raise additional funds will depend on financial, economic, geo-political, and market conditions and other factors over which we may have no or limited control.
+Market volatility, including as a result of recent bank failures, including Silicon Valley Bank (SVB) and Signature Bank (Signature), and measures taken in response thereto, and the resulting impact on the broader banking sector, geo-political and economic instability resulting from the recent escalation in conflict between Russia and Ukraine, and the COVID-19 pandemic, or other factors, could also adversely impact our ability to access capital as and when needed.
 Additional funds may not be available when we need them, on terms and at a cost that are acceptable to us, or at all.
-If adequate funds are not available to us on a timely basis, we could be required to:
+If adequate funds are not available to us on a timely basis, or on terms and at a cost that are acceptable to us, we could be required to:

-- delay, limit, reduce, or terminate preclinical studies, clinical trials, or other research and development activities, or eliminate one or more of our development programs altogether; or - delay, limit, reduce, or terminate our efforts to access manufacturing capacity or establish and operationalize our manufacturing facility, establish sales and marketing capabilities, or other activities that may be necessary to commercialize any product candidates for which we obtain regulatory approval, or reduce our flexibility in developing or maintaining our sales and marketing strategy with respect to any product candidates for which we obtain regulatory approval.
+- delay, limit, reduce, or terminate preclinical studies, clinical trials, or other research and development activities, or eliminate one or more of our development programs altogether, or otherwise restructure our operations or reduce our workforce; or - delay, limit, reduce, or terminate our efforts to access manufacturing capacity or establish and operationalize our manufacturing facility, establish sales and marketing capabilities, or other activities that may be necessary to commercialize any product candidates for which we obtain regulatory approval, or reduce our flexibility in developing or maintaining our sales and marketing strategy with respect to any product candidates for which we obtain regulatory approval.